lubobik/Konf_B20_Bobik_Steirer/README.md

   1. update README file with changelog of version 3.0
   1. update README file with last changes and reference
   1. update 'Test coverage' section in README
+  1. update documentation of CashRegisterManagement
+  1. minor changes to all test docs
+  1. update README with "final" changes to version 3.0

   Not much to say about these points.
   Mainly adding documentation for the newly created business logic,